Rainbow Vacuum Models History

 The RM-2E Gold series is exactly the same as the previous version.
 Only an applique change sets the "Gold" version from the second version original RM-2E RainbowMate.

-This model originally had two different motor variations but were not connected to the revisions by serial number mentioned above.
+This model originally had two different motor variations but was not connected to the revisions by serial number mentioned above.
 Both design motors were installed in both version E-2 units.
 The AME motor was made by a company called Ametek and was the lower quality of the two variations.

 The second version, GSE, was made by GS Electric and was a superior motor.
 In 2001 Ametek bought out GS Electric and became the only manufacturer that supplied motors for the Rainbow E-2.
 Ametek decided to drop the production of the AME motor and decided to focus exclusively on the GSE motor.